-Failure to follow this warning could result in personal injury equipment damage.
+Failure to follow this warning could result in personal injury and damage to equipment.

 If your unit makes any unusual or especially loud noises during heating, shut down the heating section and call your qualified service technician.

 Proceed as follows to inspect the combustion area and power-venting system of your unit.